Accounts Payable Processes

 Canceling and Reissuing Checks

 The Accounts Payable office makes every effort to insure that vendor invoices are paid within the guidelines of vendor payment terms.
 Although there are payments that are due immediately upon receipt of invoice (Example: individuals), most vendor's payment terms are Net 30.
 As invoices are entered in the BASIS system for payment, the payment due date will default to 30 days from the vendor invoice date.
 The Accounts Payable office does have the ability of overriding the default date and moving a payment up as required.
-Once the invoice is disbursed a check will be issued to the vendor 5 days prior to the payment due date if sufficient time allows; otherwise it is issued the next day after it is disbursed.
+Once the invoice is disbursed, payment is issued to the vendor 5 days prior to the payment due date if sufficient time allows; otherwise it is issued the next day after it is disbursed.

 All invoices MUST be billed to the University, not to an individual, and to also include the following additional information, if applicable: